 When using the Bluetooth system, sound comes through the vehicle's front audio system speakers and overrides the audio system.
-On vehicles with a single speaker system the sound will come from the driver's door speaker only.
-Use the VOL/ \circlearrowleft knob during a call to change the volume level.
+Use the VOL/ $\circlearrowleft$ knob during a call to change the volume level.
 The adjusted volume level remains in memory for later calls.
 The system maintains a minimum volume level.